onlyhavecans/dotfiles/README.md

 ### tmux

 * I have it set up so that you can navigate through tmux and vim seamlessly using C-hjlk
-* Instead of a powerline I use tmux plugins use ^a-I to install
+* I use tmux plug-ins use ^a-I to install

 ### gnupg